FaceToKeyboard/monologue-server/README.md

 # monologue-server
-The web client and server components to Monologue: a self-hostable web application to send and receive things to your mobile device
+The web client and server components to Monologue: a self-hostable web application to send and receive things to your mobile device.
+A project created under a time constraint of two days.

 React front end.
 Express back end.